rubenvannieuwpoort/posts/2019-04-10-the-spectral-theorem-for-hermitician-matrices.md

 $$ U \Lambda U^* v_k = U \Lambda e_k = U \lambda_k e_k = \lambda_k v_k = A v_k$$

 Since $v_1, v_2, ..., v_n$ is a basis of $\mathbb{C}^n$,  every vector $x \in \mathbb{C}^n$ can be written as a linear combination of the vectors $v_1, v_2, ..., v_n$.
 So we have $U \Lambda U^* x = Ax$ for every $x \in \mathbb{C}^n$.
 It follows that $A = U \Lambda U^*$. $\square$

+With this, we finally proved the spectral theorem for Hermitian matrices.
+While the theorem itself is certainly interesting enough to prove, the proof has other benefits as well.
+First, there is a spectral theorem for unitary matrices as well, and the proof is analogous to this proof.
+Secondly, the spectral theorem for Hermititan matrices can be used to easily prove the existence of the singular value decomposition.